delapuente/div2js/README.md

 # DIV2JS

 DIV2JS is a transpiler of DIV2 for the modern web.
-In experimental stage right now, DIV2JS tries to be a perfect simulatorfor the DIV2 language.
+In experimental stage right now, DIV2JS tries to be a perfect simulator for the DIV2 language.

 ## Install